erincalhoun/elixir-no-all-hands/docs/phase3.rst

 Register arrival/departure times of attendees.

-Include information on local transport backups and taxi fares for latecomers in the program and email reminders.
+Include information in the program and email reminders on local transport backups and taxi fares for latecomers.

 .. tip::
     Check whether transport is included in the hotel booking.